-Principal Investigator; Co-Director of the Mechanotransductive Methods Core, and Pittsburgh Site Lead
+Principal Investigator and Pittsburgh Site Lead

-Dr. Ambrosio is an Associate Professor in the Department of Physical Medicine and Rehabilitation (PM&R) at the University of Pittsburgh.
-She holds secondary appointments in the Departments of Physical Therapy, Orthopaedic Surgery, and Microbiology & Molecular Genetics.
-In addition, she is a faculty member in the McGowan Institute for Regenerative Medicine Executive Committee.
+Dr. Fabrisia Ambrosio is the Director of Rehabilitation for UPMC International and an Associate Professor in the Department of Physical Medicine & Rehabilitation at the University of Pittsburgh.
+She holds secondary appointments in the Departments of Bioengineering, Physical Therapy, Orthopaedic Surgery, Microbiology & Molecular Genetics, and Environmental & Occupational Health.
+In addition, she serves as a member of the McGowan Institute for Regenerative Medicine Executive Committee.

 Dr. Ambrosio graduated with a Master of Science in Physiology-Endocrinology with a specialization in skeletal muscle physiology from Laval University in Québec City, Québec.
 She also graduated with a Master of Physical Therapy from Drexel University, Philadelphia, Pennsylvania.
 Dr. Ambrosio completed her PhD in Rehabilitation Science & Technology from the University of Pittsburgh.